cruidin/white-duck-is-back/README.md

 *Handling invalid input*

 It was pretty straight forward to find a solution for handling invalid inputs in yes/no situations.
 However, when it came to the game functions `first_round()`, `second_round()` and `last_round()`, things were less obvious.
-The way I had my code structured, especially in the case of the `second_round()` function in which there’s a little more complexity due to the score count and a limited number of rounds, I had originally specified a variable
+The way I had my code structured, especially in the case of the `second_round()` function in which there’s a little more complexity due to the score count and a limited number of rounds, made it tricky to add a simple 'invalid input' message and a rerun of the code.
+The solution for my problem in the `second_round()` function was to insert a `continue` statement inside the `else` statement in the `while` loop.
+Without the `continue` statement, everytime the user inserted an invalid input the score count was reset.
+For the other two functions there was no requirement to use the `continue` statement because the score is not being counted so a simple return to the beginning would sufice.
+The only difficulty was in regards to displaying the order in which the lines were being printed.
+For that reason, I had to add a `calculating_result()` function and insert it inside each `if`/`elif` statements to avoid an incorrect display of the text.

+*Input function*

+When I started coding for this project, I initially used the `input()` function with the text inside it.
+While running the code in Gitpod, this method of displaying did not present any problems but once I deployed my app to Heroku I could see that this was problematic because the app was displaying the input prompt before the question.
+I fixed it by removing the text from the `input()` and using the `print()` function for that purpose.

 ### Validator